 But I am none of THESE things.

 There isn't a thing on here, I don't consider a part of me.
-Every single of these is something I'd consider important to who I am––vital even––but pulled apart, I find these people horrifying.
+Every single of these is something I'd consider important to who I am––vital even––to SOME degree.
+But pulled apart, I find these people horrifying.
 Disengaged, uninteresting, vapid, and often extreme to the point of caricature.
 Without nuance.
 Like enjoying vanilla in baked goods vs. enjoying drinking vanilla extract.
 Without the other aspects in that perfect mixture that blends, combines, synergizes, and limits any ONE part of me from being too much, I find the singular aspects....well the opposite of romantically tempting.
 But OKCupid just assumes that we'd get on like a barn fire.

 Maybe I should take up line dancing....